OneKeyHQ/app-monorepo/docs/BUG_RULES.md

 In the case of private bug disclosure, all relevant materials should be sent in email to `dev@onekey.so` -- and should follow the same template as a public issue.

-Once submitted, the issue will be responded to, verified, accepted, and rewarded accordindly.
+Once submitted, the issue will be responded to, verified, accepted, and rewarded accordingly.

 ### Submission Branches
 Participants in the program are free to submit bugs on branches in the OneKey codebase: